kevinmarquesp/go-postr/README.md

 ```

 Then you can just build the application and start both the application and the
-Postgres database (only this two, check the *Docker* session for mor
+Postgres database (only this two, check the *Docker* session for more
 information) with:

 ```bash